apache/pekko-http/docs/src/main/paradox/technologies.md

 ## WebSocket

-Akka HTTP implements WebSocket on both the server side and the client side.
+Apache Pekko HTTP implements WebSocket on both the server side and the client side.
 See @ref[Server Websocket Support](server-side/websocket-support.md) and @ref[Client Websocket Support](client-side/websocket-support.md) for more information.

 ## HTTP/2

-Akka HTTP provides server-side HTTP/2 support currently in a preview version.
+Apache Pekko HTTP provides server-side HTTP/2 support currently in a preview version.
 See @ref[Server HTTP/2 Support](server-side/http2.md) for more information.

 ## DNS

-Akka HTTP provides a pluggable client transport which can be used to @ref[customize host name resolution](client-side/client-transport.md#custom-host-name-resolution-transport) on the client side.
+Apache Pekko HTTP provides a pluggable client transport which can be used to @ref[customize host name resolution](client-side/client-transport.md#custom-host-name-resolution-transport) on the client side.

 ## Multipart

-Akka HTTP has modeled multipart/* payloads.
+Apache Pekko HTTP has modeled multipart/* payloads.
 It provides streaming multipart parsers and renderers e.g. for parsing file uploads and provides a typed model to access details of such a payload.

 ## Server-sent Events (SSE)